ayrus444/ayrus444/README.md

 - 👋 Hi, I’m @ayrus444
-- 👀 I’m interested in data analysis in python
+- 👀 I’m interested in data analysis using python

 <!---